GustavoCaso/GustavoCaso.github.io/source/_posts/2017-05-28-dry-web-roda-for-rails-developers_part_i.markdown

 categories: [ruby, dry-rb]
 ---

+Revised by Piotr Solnica

 Lately, I have been playing around and contributing to the great ecosystem of [dry-rb](http://dry-rb.org/), first of all, I have to say the community is absolutely fantastic, super supportive and eager to welcome many new contributors.

-First I will like to thank [Piotr Solnica](https://github.com/solnic), [Andy Holland](https://github.com/AMHOL), [Tim Riley](https://github.com/timriley) and [Nikita Shilnikov](https://github.com/flash-gordon) they have been really helpful and patience with my many questions.
+First I will like to thank [Piotr Solnica](https://github.com/solnic), [Andy Holland](https://github.com/AMHOL), [Tim Riley](https://github.com/timriley) and [Nikita Shilnikov](https://github.com/flash-gordon) they have been really helpful and patient with my many questions.

 Yesterday I decided to start playing around with a gem call [dry-web-roda](https://github.com/dry-rb/dry-web-roda) this small framework aim to provide an alternative to building web apps using ruby, with the use of small libraries such as [dry-view](https://github.com/dry-rb/dry-view), [dry-container](https://github.com/dry-rb/dry-container), [dry-transaction](https://github.com/dry-rb/dry-transaction), [roda](https://github.com/jeremyevans/roda), [rom](https://github.com/rom-rb/rom) and many more the help you build clearer, flexible and more maintainable code.

 <!-- more -->

-The post tries to create a bridge for [Rails](http://rubyonrails.org/) Developers and encourage them to try this new alternatives, that will bring joy and a fresh concepts for building web apps with ruby.
+The post tries to create a bridge for [Rails](http://rubyonrails.org/) Developers and encourage them to try this new alternatives, that will bring joy and fresh concepts for building web apps with ruby.

 After installing the gem we can create a sample app by typing `dry-web-roda new github_stalker --arch=flat` this will create the file structure.